STAT545-UBC-hw-2018-19/hw03-yukirang/hw03-gapminder.md

     ## 10 Bangladesh  2002 Asia      135656790
     ## # ... with 180 more rows

-NOw making a plot of the popolation growth in different countries:
+Now I want to make a plot of the popolation growth in different countries:

 ``` r
 ggplot(subset(popMean),